T4Man/angular_rest_api/README.md

 If you change your mind during an edit and click the 'clear' button before clicking the 'update' button the document and the list item will not be changed.

-##For testing only without manually starting servers.
+##For testing only without manually starting servers or browser.

 ###For all tests (includes end to end and linter)